Abdulah123/Passenger-Service-App/README.md

 - Postman for testing purposes (Optional)

 ## Run
-- Install all the project dependencies

-- Type this command in the terminal:
+- Install all the project dependencies by typing this command in the terminal:
 ```bash
 mvn clean install
 ```